• Skip to primary navigation

 How to Put iPhone in Recovery Mode

-The Recovery Mode on iPhone can be defined as a built-in safety mechanism, that has been designed to prevent an iPhone from suffering further damage, whenever it is going through problems.
+In this case, Recovery Mode can be defined as a built-in safety mechanism; which has been designed to prevent an iPhone from suffering further damage and facilitate troubleshooting in a “fail-safe” state.

 Put iPhone in Recovery Mode